-Federal case law is accessible online from free resources and from subscription research platforms.
+Federal case law is accessible online from free websites and from subscription legal research platforms.
 The Georgetown Law Library also has a selection of Canadian case law reporters in print.
-Key sources are listed below.
+Key sources are described below.

 Free Electronic Resources